PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 ## Creating Our User Profile Page (Account Page)

-Let's start by navigating to our `dashboard` folder and creating a folder called `account` with a `page.tsx` file.
+Let's start by navigating our `dashboard` folder and creating an `account` folder with a `page.tsx` file.

 We will add the following code.